Kemsekov/GraphSharp/README.md

 # GraphSharp
 GraphSharp is a tool to manipulate on the set of connected nodes, or just graph.
 It allow you to create such algorithms as dijkstra algorithm(shortest path finder), graph coloring, components finder etc...
+Also, this library have adapter for graph structure to works as one from [QuikGraph](https://github.com/KeRNeLith/QuikGraph).
+So I could call this lib like an extension for QuikGraph library at this point.

 For samples see https://github.com/Kemsekov/GraphSharp.Samples

 [Dijkstra algorithm](https://github.com/Kemsekov/GraphSharp.Samples/tree/main/samples/Dijkstra's%20algorithm)